 How mining works, how big are the rewards, and how hard is it to set up your own mining farm?
 Read this article to find out.

 Creation of new Bitcoins

 Because the Bitcoin network automatically changes the difficulty of the math problems depending on how fast they are being solved.
-Bitcoin code is programmed that way to ensure the fairness of the system and to avoid cheating and creation of Bitcoins out of nowhere.
+Bitcoin is programmed that way to ensure the fairness of the system and to avoid cheating and the creation of Bitcoins out of nowhere.

 This provides a wise way to issue the currency and motivates more people to mine.
-But why does the network need the miners?
+But why does the network need miners?

 Confirming the transactions